-The question is, if you’re out and about and buy some new company equipment with your personal money, can you claim that cash as a business expense?
-Obviously you haven’t used the business account, so does this mean you’ll find yourself saddled with the bill?
+The question is, if you’re out and about and buy some new company equipment with your own money, can you claim that cash as a business expense?
+Obviously, you haven’t used the business bank account, so does this mean you’ll find yourself saddled with the bill?

 Fortunately, that isn’t the case.
-While a slight bit more complicated to sort out, it’s hardly a difficult process at all.
+While a slightly more complicated to sort out, it’s hardly a difficult process at all.
 Here’s how you do it.

-Once you’ve paid for whatever it is you’re purchasing you enter it into your accounts as a regular business expense, except that you note the money came from you personally.
-That cost is then added to your director’s loan account.
-From then you’re free to withdraw it and reimburse yourself.
-Overall, a pretty straightforward affair (although as with all things accountancy-related, probably a bit more complicated than it needs to be).
+Once you’ve paid for whatever it is you’re purchasing, you enter it into your accounts as a regular business expense, except that you note the money came from you personally.
+The payment is then added to your director’s loan account and means you are putting your own money into the business.